14 Pontoon Accessories You Need On Board for Every Excursion

 1. Durable Cooler

-There are many trusted cooler brands out there, but be sure to invest in a cooler that can handle itself for a few days without the pain of you going back out to find bags of ice.
+There are many trusted cooler brands out there, but be sure to invest in a cooler that can handle itself for a few days without the pain of going back out to find bags of ice.
 Perhaps the best name in the cooler business is Yeti.

 The Yeti cooler is one of its best-selling and highest-rated coolers, and it will keep things cold for a ridiculously long time.